Table of Contents

 have priority over the later ones.
 Step implementations are typically located

-, where xy = (pl|py|rb|js|tcl).
+in files called steps.xy, where xy = (pl|py|rb|js|tcl).

 collectStepDefinitions('./steps', '../shared/steps')